tlj/api-browser.nvim/README.md

 ## Features

-- Uses remote [endpoints.json](ENDPOINTS.md) file to get a list of all APIs and endpoints
+- Loads any openapi.yaml/json files which are in the project
 - Cache recent endpoints, APIs and base url options in sqlite database for persistency
 - Quickly access recent URLs
-- Switch between backend base URLs
+- Switch between the servers defined in the selected OpenAPI spec
-- API selector to quickly switch between APIs
+- API selector to quickly switch between OpenAPIs available in the workspace
 - Select from endpoints which match the replacement requirements under the cursor
-- Load endpoint from 2 first base urls in separate windows with scoll lock, for easy comparison
+- Load endpoint from 2 selected servers in separate windows with scoll lock, for easy comparison
-- Load endpoint in diff view between base url 1 and 2
+- Load endpoint in diff view between server 1 and 2
 - Debug mode; Opens DAP UI and starts debugging mode on opening an endpoint

 ## Getting started